-There is no cure for HIV/Stage 3 (AIDS), but UNM Health System can help you protect yourself with prevention strategies and services.
-Our prevention counselors will help you make healthy choices to minimize your exposure to HIV/Stage 3 (AIDS).
+There is no cure for HIV, but UNM Health System can help you protect yourself with prevention strategies and services.
+Our Albuquerque based prevention counselors will help you make healthy choices to minimize your exposure to HIV.

-We believe education is fundamental to HIV/Stage 3 (AIDS) awareness.
-Albuquerque Pride named us the OUTstanding Medical Partner in 2013 and 2014, and we maintain a strong GLBTQ community presence to help educate our community and raise HIV awareness.
+We believe education is fundamental to HIV awareness.
+Albuquerque Pride named us the OUTstanding Medical Partner from 2013-2016 and 2018, and we maintain a strong LGBTQ+ community presence to help educate our community and raise HIV awareness.
 We provide awareness and prevention presentations upon request.

-Our goal is to not only provide preventive education, but to also answer any questions you may have about Albuquerque HIV/Stage 3 (AIDS) treatment.
+Our goal is to not only provide preventive education, but to also answer any questions you may have about HIV treatment.
 Our medical professionals are sensitive to the unique needs of people living with HIV and are committed to giving you the support you need to understand the virus.

 We are committed to connecting our patients with the community support they need.
-Our wellness programs for HIV/Stage 3 (AIDS) care include support groups, smoking cessation help, nutrition and exercise groups.
+Our wellness programs for HIV care include support groups, smoking cessation help, nutrition and other education groups.

 Keys to Living a Healthy Life with HIV

-- After HIV is detected it is essential to start treatment immediately.
+- Medical Care - After HIV is detected, it is essential to start treatment immediately.
 We help you effectively control the progression of HIV with high quality medical care.
 Our doctors specialize in HIV-related care and can recommend the best treatment options.

-- It is very important to take your HIV medications at the same time every day.
-Our case managers can help you find an effective routine, as well as the right balance of medications.
+- Medication Management - It is very important to take your HIV medications at the same time every day.
+Our case managers can help you find an effective routine as well as the right balance of medications.
 If you are having side effects, your case manager can help you resolve any discomfort.

-- Studies have shown that complementary care such as acupuncture, chiropractic care and massage can help improve the overall health and well being of individuals living with HIV.
+- Complementary Care - Studies have shown that complementary care such as acupuncture, chiropractic care and massage can help improve the overall health and well-being of individuals living with HIV.